 RISK OF PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY — Natalizumab treatment is associated with a risk of developing progressive multifocal leukoencephalopathy (PML), a rare potentially fatal neurologic disease caused by reactivation of JC virus infection.
 (See "Progressive multifocal leukoencephalopathy: Epidemiology, clinical manifestations, and diagnosis", section on 'Epidemiology'.)

 Historically, natalizumab was withdrawn from the market in early 2005 after two patients receiving the drug to treat MS developed confirmed PML, which was the cause of death in one [15-17].
 PML was also reported in a patient treated with natalizumab for Crohn's disease.
 A relationship between natalizumab therapy and the onset of PML was supported by the detection — after initiation of natalizumab therapy — of a new and rising JC viral load in serum that preceded the onset of neurologic symptoms [15,18].
 Natalizumab was reintroduced to the US and European markets in mid 2006 for use only as monotherapy to treat relapsing forms of MS. Thereafter additional cases of PML associated with natalizumab therapy began to emerge.
 By August 2013, 398 cases of PML associated with natalizumab therapy had been reported worldwide .

 Empiric treatment of PML associated with natalizumab therapy is discussed separately.
-(See "Progressive multifocal leukoencephalopathy: Prognosis and treatment", section on 'Natalizumab-associated PML'.)
+(See "Progressive multifocal leukoencephalopathy: Treatment and prognosis".)

 ●Previous infection with JC virus as suggested by baseline seropositivity for anti-JC virus antibodies